qobilidop/study-rustlings/README.md

 | :white_large_square: | clippy                 | n/a          |
 | :white_large_square: | conversions            | n/a          |

-- My solutions to the exercises could be found under [rustlings/exercises](https://github.com/qobilidop/rustlings/tree/practice/exercises).
+- My solutions to the exercises are recorded in [rustlings/exercises](https://github.com/qobilidop/rustlings/tree/practice/exercises).
 - The chapter number corresponds to "the book": https://doc.rust-lang.org/book/.